FabsOP/HiveAI/README.md

 ---

-## ✨ The Power of Emergence
+## The Power of Emergence

-HiveMind is an **emergent reasoning framework** where multiple small models outperform a single larger model through structured collaboration.
-This concept—**Collective Intelligence**—is at the frontier of AI research.
+HiveAI is an **emergent reasoning framework** where multiple small models outperform a single larger model through structured collaboration.
+This concept **Collective Intelligence** is at the frontier of AI research.

 Users can attach any model to any Bee (7B, 13B, 70B...).
 While each Bee might be "weak" or limited on its own, the system creates value through interaction:

 ### From Weakness to Strength
 1. **Structured Communication**: Bees don't just chat; they follow a rigid multi-round protocol.
 2. **Custom Roles**: Specialized lenses (e.g., "The Critic", "The Dreamer") force cognitive diversity.
 3. **Injection Intervals**: Periodic behavioral nudges keep the conversation dynamic and prevent stagnation.

 ### Emergent Behaviors
 Across multiple rounds, you start to see capabilities that no single model possesses:
-- 🔄 **Cross-Correction**: Bees catch and correct each other's hallucinations or logic gaps.
+- **Cross-Correction**: Bees catch and correct each other's hallucinations or logic gaps.
-- 🧠 **Multi-Perspective Reasoning**: Combining analytical rigor with creative leaps in the same workflow.
+- **Multi-Perspective Reasoning**: Combining analytical rigor with creative leaps in the same workflow.
-- 💡 **Synthesized Insights**: The Queen aggregates disparate ideas into a coherent, superior whole.
+- **Synthesized Insights**: The Queen aggregates disparate ideas into a coherent, superior whole.
-- 🎨 **Creative + Analytical Blend**: Simultaneously exploring wild ideas and practical constraints.
+- **Creative + Analytical Blend**: Simultaneously exploring wild ideas and practical constraints.

 **This is not just a chatroom; it is an engine for generating intelligence that is greater than the sum of its parts.**

 ---

-## � The Injection System: Controlled Stochasticity
+## The Injection System: Controlled Stochasticity

 Random injections are a core feature of the HiveMind reasoning engine.
 They introduce **controlled unpredictability**, creative divergence, and non-deterministic reasoning paths across multi-agent rounds.